nathancarter/how2data/database/tasks/How to find the critical numbers of a function/description.md

 Related tasks:

  * How to compute the domain of a function
- * How to find the critical points of a multivarite function
+ * How to find the critical points of a multivariate function